mattserves/CMPLXSYS530/Assignment4.md

     """This procedure assigns the student a bonus preference from $0 to $50,000""" bpref = random.randint(0, 50000)
     return bpref

+### LS COMMENTS ###
+# For both salary and bonus, you'll probably want to make sure that these values get treated as "minimums" as opposed to an exact
+# preference as I assume you wouldn't want an agent turning down a $100k job because their preference was $60k.
+You may also want to
+# consider rounding this value to the thousands place or something similar as I assume you would rather your agents not turn down a
+# $60,001 job because their minimum was $60k.
+At some point, you may also want to introduce a correlation between region
+# pref/experience/and/or GPA

 def region_preference():
     """This procedure assigns the student a regional preference from 1-6"""